jugonzal07/cbc_data_cleaner/README.md

 Additional analysis includes Kendall Tau statistics for all the species in the circle to judge if populations are increasing or decreasing in a statistically significant manner.
 The `get_kendall_tau_statistics` function found in `cleaning_scripts.R` produces both tau and p-values for each species in the dataset.

-Lastly, `process_cbc_data.R` includes examples on how this data analysis could be used including the generation of time-series plots for all statistically significant increasing or decreasing species with their Kendall Tau statistics.

 ## Example Studies

 This repo also includes very basic analyses performed using the post-processed data in R along with the R library, `ggplot2`.